 Get in touch

-Comments from readers are warmly encouraged; i read them all, & will always reply if & when i can (& if i have something to say!).
-To follow 5:4 properly, subscribe to the RSS feed or you can sign up for email updates at the top of the sidebar on the main page; beyond this, my Twitter feed is primarily concerned with updates of whatever i’m currently listening to, check out my Last.fm profile.
+Comments from readers are warmly encouraged; i read them all, and will always reply if and when i can (and assuming i have something to say).
+To follow 5:4 properly, subscribe to the RSS feed or you can sign up for email updates at the top of the sidebar on the main page; beyond this, my Twitter feed is primarily concerned with updates of whatever i’m currently listening to, while Instagram is a mixture of musical and miscellaneous adventures.

-Being a composer myself, my own work is featured on 5:4 from time to time; to find out more, hear examples & order CDs of my music, you can visit my website, my Bandcamp site & my Soundcloud page.
-A selection of my music can be streamed below.
+Being a composer myself, my own work is featured on 5:4 from time to time.
+To find out more, hear examples and order CDs of my music, you can visit my website and my Bandcamp site.

 Thanks for visiting 5:4, i very much hope you enjoy what you find here.
 If you do, please consider becoming a patron of the blog, from just $2 a month.
 For details click on the button below.